AndersDJohnson/react-redux-connect-keyed-ownprops/README.md

 It also provides the managed subset of `ownProps` as a second argument to your `mapStateTo*` or `makeMapStateTo*` functions, instead of the full set, which encourages safe usage by disallowing access to initial values decoupled from re-instancing.

-Any `key` supplied to the resulting component will also be monitored so the internal `key` updates in sync with it.

 ## Example

 See a live demo here: https://andersdjohnson.github.io/react-redux-connect-keyed-ownprops